Siege of Diu (1538): Francisco Pacheco's message

-Captain António da Silveira, who considered the Pasha's conduct to have been treasonous (and Pachecos advice outrageous), seized paper and ink and replied in the following manner:
+Captain António da Silveira, who considered the Pasha's conduct to have been treasonous (and Pacheco’s advice outrageous), seized paper and ink and replied in the following manner:

 For such a great and powerful Captain as you claim he is, he ought to better keep his charters, and yet I'm not as surprised by his lack of truth, which they are born with, as by your writing; be well advised, tell him to do as much as he can, for over the smallest stone of this fortress we shall all perish.
 Be warned not to bring me nor send me more of such messages, for as enemies I shall have the bombards fire upon you.

 The writer Gaspar Correia provided a different account of the exchange, however it is not in accordance with that of the veteran Lopo de Sousa Coutinho, who personally participated in the siege.

 Assault on the fortress

 The Portuguese fortress of Diu as sketched by Gaspar Correia.

 By 5 October the Turks had finished their siege works and assembled all their artillery, which included nine basilisks, five great bombards, fifteen heavy guns, and 80 medium and smaller cannon that bombarded the fortress for the following 27 days.
 That night, 5 more craft from Goa with gunpowder and reinforcements arrived.
 After seven days of bombardment, part of the bulwark of Gaspar de Sousa collapsed and the Turks attempted to scale it "with two banners", but were repelled with heavy losses to bombs and arquebus fire.
 Another assault the following morning was met with equally fierce resistance by the Portuguese.
 Afterwards, the Turks forced labourers into the moat to undermine the fortress' walls and, in spite of several losses, managed to open a breach with gunpowder, but already the Portuguese had raised a barricade around the breach from the inside, which caused many losses on the assailants once they attempted to break through.
 When at night the bombardment ceased, the Portuguese repaired the fortress' walls under the cover of darkness.

+On the 17th of October, eyewitness and officer Lopo de Sousa Coutinho was wounded while on guard duty and forced to a sickbed, and afterwards could only compile an account of the siege based on what he heard.

 Portuguese naval and military banner featuring the Cross of the Order of Christ.

 From an artillery battery on the opposite shore, the Turks bombarded the "Sea Fort" (Baluarte do Mar) that stood in the middle of the river mouth bombarding the flank of Muslim positions.
 On 27 October Suleiman Pasha ordered 6 small galleys to attempt to scale the fortlet, but came under heavy Portuguese cannon fire.
 The following day, the Turks drew 12 galleys and again attempted to "board" the fortlet, but were repelled with heavy losses due to fire bombs.